-According to our data, the lowest paying job at Konica Minolta is a Project Leader at $20,000 annually.
+According to our data, the lowest paying job at Konica Minolta is a Customer Support Technician at $20,000 annually.
 Browse Konica Minolta Salaries by Job Profile.

 According to reviews on CareerBliss, employees commonly rated the pros of working at Konica Minolta to be Company Culture, Growth Opportunities, People You Work With and Person You Work For, and no cons.